Leandr0Duar7e/42Cursus_Born2BeRoot/README.md

 Cron - Software of unix systems that checks the date and time and sees if there is any action to take and make appear on the terminal

 Crontab - Its the software in wich we program orders to cron.

+tcp - Transmission Control Protocol is one of the main protocols of IP.
+It solves some of the problems of data transmission between different pcs.
+It is the protocol number 6 int IP.
+This video explains how it works : https://www.youtube.com/watch?v=4IMc3CaMhyY&t=341s